 They hook up with two women Natalie (Katia Winter, Banshee Chapter, Sleepy Hollow) and Theresa (Shelia Vand, A Girl Walks Home Alone At Night, The Rental).
-He also meets Aeolus (Tommy Flanagan, Sin City, Wu Assassins) who hooks him and Theresa up with a strange new drug.
+He also meets Aeolus (Tommy Flanagan, Max Cloud, Wu Assassins) who hooks him and Theresa up with a strange new drug.

 Frank wakes up the next day in the ruins of a house party minus Theresa but with the ability to move himself through time and space.
 Panicking he tries to figure out what’s going on.
 As well as find Theresa and his wallet.

 The Wave is a very well made film that’s never quite sure what it wants to be.
 It’s part thriller, especially once Ritchie (Ronnie Gene Blevins, Tone Deaf) enters the picture.
 It’s also part fantasy and part introspective drama as Frank starts to realize just what an asshole he’s become.
 The constant jumping between events and tone starts to get old after a while.

 Long deserves a lot of credit for keeping the viewer attached to The Wave.
 He has the difficult enough task of making us care about Frank in the first place.
 Then he has to keep us focused on him as everything keeps shifting around him.
 Thankfully his chemistry with Vand is quite good and makes it believable that he would become obsessed with finding her.
 Of course, since Frank is married, (though far from happily it would seem), that can be problematic as far as his likeability as well.